angiokas/M2PowerSeries/README.md

 If you are using wsl, the browser version might not work.
 Therefore, try using the vs code extension for jupyter: https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter

-## HashTables VS MutableHashTables
-A hash table consists of: a class type, a parent type, and a set of key-value pairs.
-The keys and values can be anything.
-The access functions below accept a key and return the corresponding value.

-Main difference is that MutableHashTables are basically HashTables whose entries can be modified (changed, deleted, added).

-We will be using HashTables because a user wouldn't want to modify a polynomial anyway.
-It is better to just make a new one.

 ## loading Packages
 If you want to load a package, type this where "pkgname" is your package name (make sure you type it without the .m2 extension at the end!):